Sun Dried Tomato Pesto (Pesto Rosso)

 If you want to make a vegan version of this pesto, skip adding the parmesan cheese or replace it with 2-3 tablespoon of nutritional yeast.

-You can choose sundried plum tomatoes, San Marzano tomatoes, Roma tomatoes or whichever variety is easily available.
+You can choose sundried plum tomatoes, San Marzano tomatoes, Roma tomatoes, or whichever variety is easily available.

-Add the almonds to a pan in an even layer.
-Cook the almonds for 5-7 minutes, stirring occasionally until they are lightly browned and fragrant.
+Add the almonds to a pan.
+Cook the almonds for 5-7 minutes, stirring occasionally until lightly browned and fragrant.
 Remove the pan from the heat and let the almonds cool before using them.

 Serving Suggestions